olakunlevpn/Nigeria-Bank-Account-Number-API/README.md

 Its very legal & safe

 ## Security
-Our API is higly secure and our system do not store any bank record
+Our API is highly secure and our system do not store any bank record

 You can use the hosted version freely, if you want the source code kindly whatsapp me to get it for free https://wa.link/q1dmy4